Author – Anonymous

 The next morning it was a race against the rush hour traffic to get to the hospital in time with my precious liquid gold.
 I was frantic to get there before their

 I seemed to be blessed, my supply was plentiful, and it continued to stay that way throughout my 18 months of breastfeeding.
-I put that down to my strict three hourly expressing
+Maybe it was due to my strict three hourly expressing

 She ended up suggesting I use a shield, as their tiny mouths were so small they were having trouble latching on well.
 This helped significantly, and I continued to use it for several months after their discharge.
 It almost became my security blanket for breastfeeding, and I was not confident to stop using it.
 Eventually I did, and there were no issues.